shihabhasan/call-for-service/docs/src/config.md

     GEOPOSITION_GOOGLE_MAPS_API_KEY = 'YOUR_API_KEY'

 The default zoom level is how zoomed into the region your map should start.
 In general, this should be 11 for a town or small city and 10 for a larger city.

+Finally, the "geojson URL" is the location of a [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) file describing your town or city's police districts and/or beats.
+The properties for each feature in your GeoJSON must have a "district" or "beat" key in order to be displayed.